 Massachusetts 104.3 6.9M Biotech / Education 17%

 The comparison with Washington State and Massachusetts is instructive.
 Both are also major tech hubs with highly educated workforces โ€” but their smaller, less diverse populations produce higher statewide averages.
 California's size and diversity naturally pulls its average toward the middle even while containing the highest concentrations of intellectual capital in the world.
+For a direct comparison, see the average IQ in Washington State and average IQ in Massachusetts.

 What Does This Mean For You as a Californian

 If you are a Californian reading this, the statewide average of 95.5 has no bearing on your individual IQ.
 IQ is determined by genetics, personal environment, education, and a thousand other individual factors that have nothing to do with which state you live in.
+The IQ score chart shows that individuals within any single state span the full range from well below average to exceptionally gifted โ€” the state average predicts nothing about you personally.

 What the data does tell you is that where you grew up within California matters enormously for cognitive development outcomes.
 A child raised in Palo Alto with access to excellent schools, enriched environments, and highly educated peers will on average develop significantly differently from a child raised in an under-resourced Central Valley district โ€” not due to any fixed biological difference but due to environmental inputs that are directly measurable and changeable.